-Within two days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
+Within two calendar days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice.
-If you do not get the notice, ask any hospital employee for it.
-If you need help, please call Customer Service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week (TTY users should call 1-877-486-2048).
+If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
+If you need help, please call Customer Service or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week (TTY: 1-877-486-2048).

-1. Read this notice carefully and ask questions if you don't understand it.
-It tells you:

-- Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns you have about quality of your hospital care. - Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
+- 1. Read this notice carefully and ask questions if you don't understand it.
+It tells you about: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
+This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns you have about the quality of your hospital care. - Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
 This is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.